EltRnl/QEMU_TP_BasicShell/worklog/Part2-Log.md

 ### What I need to do

 I have to change the shell a tiny bit to take care of that **BUFFER_SIZE**, and changing a few things regarding **max_index** as it is causing me errors with the back space.

+## Commit 4 - Some adjustement in the shell

+Having changed the buffer manipulation earlier, I had to change a few things regarding how I handle **max_index**, changing its value when looking at what character I type.

+I also made it so that we cannot type additional character once we are at the character limit.